liguochao-bioinformatics/Analyzer_RNA-Seq/README.md

                                 Seq/231-1/231-1_2.fastq)
         -t THREAD, --thread=THREAD
                                 The number of threads, default is 8.
+        -e, --enrichment      Tell Analyzer_RNA-Seq to run GO and KEGG enrichment analysis on the Internet or not.
+Default is False.
+If '-e' is given, this step will run.

     (5) An example of running Analyzer_RNA-Seq in shell is shown below: